arnaudin/personal-homepage-v2-material/about.md

 ---
 I am a creative, analytical designer with over eight years of professional experience in software product development.
 I am an engineer by training, a UX designer by profession, and a perpetual student of design.

-My passion lies in harnessing complex technologies in simple ways that empower people personally and professionally.
+My passion lies in harnessing technologies in simple ways that empower people personally and professionally.
 I am a technologist with a humanist approach, designing products and experiences where technology serves its users in productive, meaningful ways.

 #### Approach

 I strive to be a capable, full-stack designer.
-This does not mean one should always operate this way -- in an ideal situation I would team up with a great researcher and visual designer -- but I do believe a designer should be able to develop an idea through to a functioning prototype, by iteratively testing and refining their hypotheses/designs.
+My strengths include:

+- design vision & strategy
+- UI & interaction design

 I understand the role of design in an evolving professional organization, and have experienced the spectrum: from having to fight to be heard, to educating colleagues and finding common ground, to becoming a trusted ally.
 I always come to the table as a strategic partner, embracing my responsibility to help the organization discover what is the right thing to make, and how to make it right.